How to Knit an Easy Cozy Chunky Knit Pillow | Beginner-Friendly Tutorial

 Once you have reached the right number of rows for your pillow, you will cast off your work.

 For that, slip off or knit the first stitch as it comes, knit the next one, and slide the first stitch over the second one.
 It’s important to keep things a bit loose otherwise you will end up with a very tight row that might even pull.
-Continue doing that: knitting the next stitch and slipping the previous one over it until you are done.
+Continue doing that: knitting the next stitch and slipping the previous one over it until you come to the last stitch.

-To close the seams, I like to take the same yarn I have been knitting with and a darning needle.
+To close the open edges, I like to take the same yarn I have been knitting with and a darning needle.
 Then I will simply move the needle from right to left and left to right to close the sides.
+You could also use a crochet hook.

 Before I close the top seam, I slip my pillow insert into the knit pillow.
 Then I will close the seam as before.